Skip to main content

 8. Turn your blog into a mobile blog site with Mofuse.

-9. Ensure you offer the basics on your site, like an email alternative to an RSS subscription.
+9. Ensure you offer the basics on your site, like a contact form.
 In fact, the more ways you can spread and distribute your content, the better.

 11. Try your hand at video interviews, video press releases and podcasts to build more intimate relationships.